AOSC-Archive/FixMe/README.md

 fixme
 =====

-Qt frontend for MantisBT and other bug tracking system
+Qt5 frontend for MantisBT and other bug tracking system.